lightning/bolts/08-transport.md

 ## Cryptographic Messaging Overview

-Prior to sending any Lightning messages, nodes must first initiate the cryptographic session state that is used to encrypt and authenticate all messages sent between nodes.
+Prior to sending any Lightning messages, nodes MUST first initiate the cryptographic session state that is used to encrypt and authenticate all messages sent between nodes.
 The initialization of this cryptographic session state is completely distinct from any inner protocol message header or